The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: Gamma function on cyclic groups

 \section{Gamma function on cyclic groups}

 This small section contains some easy consequences of the general theory of gamma functions, when restricted to the cyclic case.
-We will see that the behaviour of a gamma function on a finite cyclic group only depends on the cardinality of its image, and that there are some special cases when such image has cardinality 2.
-In the following, we will interpret a cyclic group $\C_m$ as $\Zmod{m}$.
+We will see that the behavior of a gamma function on a finite cyclic group only depends on the cardinality of its image, and that there are some special cases when such image has cardinality 2.
+Here and in the rest of the paper, for an additive group $G$ and an integer $k\in\Z$, we denote by $\sigma_k$ the $k$-th multiple map on $G$, that is $\sigma_k\colon G\to G, x\mapsto kx$.
+Moreover, we will interpret a cyclic group $\C_m$ as $\Zmod{m}$.